nadeaujonny/nadeaujonny.github.io/projects/excel-superstore-analysis/index.md

+---
+layout: default
+title: Sales Dashboard – Superstore Dataset (Excel)
+---

 <a href="/projects" class="back-btn">← Back to Projects</a>

-# Excel Sales Analysis – Superstore Dataset
+# Sales Dashboard – Superstore Dataset (Excel)

 ## Overview
 This project analyzes retail sales data using Microsoft Excel to uncover trends in revenue, profit, customer segments, and regional performance.
 The goal is to demonstrate real-world Excel analytics skills used in business environments.